-Aric Newhouse is the Senior Vice President for Policy and Government Relations for the National Association of Manufacturers
+Aric Newhouse is Senior Vice President of Policy and Government Relations for the National Association of Manufacturers.